-Another article from a couple years ago describes clustering keywords by their performance on various metrics.
+Another article from a couple of years ago describes clustering keywords by their performance on various metrics.
 The author mentions (but doesn’t go into detail about) using tools like SPSS or SAS to do the cluster analysis and come up with related groups of terms.

 And recently SEOmoz published an article about tracking SEO ‘broad match’ keywords in Google Analytics.
 Author Tracy Mu creates keyword clusters using regular expressions and then saves them as advanced segments.
 She then applies four segments at a time to custom reports and, really smartly, saves those reports as GA shortcuts.